Remuneration and Nomination Committee Charter (updated 23 August 2023)

 The ultimate responsibility for, and power to make, company decisions with respect to these matters remains with the full Board.

 Yandal will provide the Committee with resources and information, including access to management, to enable the Committee to undertake its duties.
-The Committee is authorised to consult directly with Yandal’s external advisers and its external and internal auditors (without management being present), and, on approval from the Chairman of the Board, to obtain independent advice, at Yandal’s cost, as it considers necessary or appropriate to fulfil its duties.
+The Committee is authorised to consult directly with Yandal’s external advisers and its external and internal auditors (without management being present), and, on approval from the Chair of the Board, to obtain independent advice, at Yandal’s cost, as it considers necessary or appropriate to fulfil its duties.

 Membership and meetings